top of page

 1998 · Memphis, TN

-Gangsta Boo was a Memphis rapper best known as the sole female member of Three 6 Mafia during the group’s classic 1990s run.
-She released her debut solo album Enquiring Minds in 1998 and remained an influential voice in Southern hip-hop until her death in 2023.
+Gangsta Boo was known as the sole female member of Three 6 Mafia during the group’s classic 1990s run.
+She released her debut solo album Enquiring Minds in 1998.

 images (45).jpg